unixtools/git-identity-helper/README.md

   * If there is an SSH agent connection established, it will look at the descriptions on the keys, and use the first one that looks like an email address as the identity.

-  * Potentially - look at who -u based on current tty and extract the source host, and then use current userid @ remote host.
+  * (NOT YET) - look at who -u based on current tty and extract the source host, and then use current userid @ remote host.
 (Not sure this one is all that useful.)

-  * Other possibility - allow defining a table of source hosts if you have a consistent host:author mapping.
+  * (NOT YET) - allow defining a table of source hosts if you have a consistent host:author mapping.
 Look up in that table info from who -u or SSH_CLIENT / SSH_CONNECTION to obtain the author name.

   * Lastly, fall back to just executing git as is without setting any id in the environment.